Migraine Headaches During Pregnancy

 Talk with your pregnancy care provider about which migraine medicine can be used safely

-What are the complications of migraines?
+What are possible complications of migraines?

 If you have a history of migraine headaches, and have no other health problems, migraines